TEN7-Archive/flightdeck-operator/README.md

 * **phpApplication** is the name of the `PhpApplication` definition.
 Required.
 * **image** is the container image to use for the background task.
 Optional, defaults to the `image` value of the `PhpApplication` definition.
+* **resources** is the [Kubernetes resources definition](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for the background task.
+Optional.
 * **nodeSelector** is the key/value pair to use to place the pod in the cluster.
 Optional.
 * **affinity** is the Kubernetes affinity statement used to place the pod in the cluster.
 Optional.
 * **resources** is the container physical resource requests and limits.